 It seems I’m with Hollywood on this one.

 It’s true that population is not on its own a reliable indicator of the human impact on the rest of the planet, because the impact of any one human being is dependent on his or her behaviour.
 If we eat meat and diary products, for instance, we have a much greater impact than if we are vegan, because meat and milk production are, in nutritional terms, far less efficient uses of land than growing edible plants, meaning that much more land is needed to feed a meat or cheese eater than to feed a vegan.
 In the same way, if we drive a car and use aeroplanes, we will have a much greater impact than if we only walk or use a bicycle.
 And if we have a centrally heated house with a TV, a fridge and a washing machine, our impact will be much greater than if we live in a hut and don’t use electric power at all (although it must be said that, even if we rely entirely on firewood for heat and light, that can still have a considerable impact.)

 The odd idea that being concerned about population is ‘racist’ originates, I imagine, from a time when people in wealthy countries expressed concern about the rapidly growing populations in developing countries without acknowledging that their own extravagant patterns of consumption were at least as much of a problem.
 I get that.
-But still, it is pretty poor logic to take from that the idea that concern about overpopulation was necessarily racist per se.
+But still, it is pretty poor logic to take from that the idea that concern about overpopulation is necessarily racist per se.